 For example, in one scenario, if you imagine your expenses for the coming years will continue to rise by 8%, but your income is likely to only move up 2%, then you may need a line of credit to smooth out your cash flow during those months when expenses exceed income.
-If you are convinced that your organization is viable and this unfortunate fiscal state may be going on for many months, you need to talk to your banker about a term loan, say three-to-five years.
+If you are convinced that your organization is viable and this unfortunate fiscal state may be going on for many, many months, you need to talk to your banker about a term loan, say three-to-five years.
 The loan will enable you to hoist yourself back up to solvency.
-Foundation officials may not like to hear this, but your banker certainly wants and needs to see both the good news and the bad news.
+Some foundation officials may not like to hear this, but your banker certainly wants and needs to see both the good news and the bad news.
 This is because bankers have different tools to rent for different jobs.

-In another scenario, the Corvid 19 crisis has passed, and audiences, now all tested and vaccinated, return in force.
-Suddenly, earned revenue and donations kick in again and you slowly and gracefully can pay off your loan.
+In another scenario, the current crisis has passed, and suddenly, earned revenue and donations kick in again and you slowly and gracefully can pay off your loan.